Knee Injury Doctor in North Potomac, MD

 Which Patients Qualify for Spinal Cord Stimulation Therapy?

-Everyone experiences pain at some point, but for many people, chronic pain significantly reduces their ability to enjoy daily activities and social relationships.
-For anyone who has tried many treatments to reduce chronic pain without success, spinal cord stimulation therapy may provide relief.
+Everyone experiences pain at some point, but chronic pain significantly reduces their ability to enjoy daily activities and social relationships for many people.
+Spinal cord stimulation therapy may provide relief for anyone who has tried many treatments to reduce chronic pain without success.
 Some patients are better candidates than others for this state-of-the-art therapy.

 What is Spinal Cord Stimulation Therapy?

 This therapy can effectively reduce severe, chronic pain for patients who exhaust other treatment options, including surgery.
 Spinal cord stimulation therapy may relieve pain associated with various conditions, including:

 - Chronic back or neck pain

 - Inflammation or scarring of the spinal nerves’ protective layers from Arachnoiditis

 - Burning sensations in the legs from peripheral neuropathy

 - Pain and swelling due to Complex Regional Pain Syndrome